jacqueline-walsh/chef-mate/README.md

 - [Mongo Atlas](https://www.mongodb.com/cloud/atlas) - Database and implementing of graphs for the site
 - Flask - a Python framework.
 The whole application has been built on this framework
 - PyMongo - a Object Relationship Mapper (ORM) for querying the Mongodb Atlas database
+- Bcrypt - for hash of password for input to database

 ### Hosting
 - [Heroku](https://www.heroku.com) - the application has been hosted on heroku